Your Position:Home - Beijing Wood Customs Clearance

 More Flexible and Diverse Business Models

-Hainan offers the furniture industry more versatile business models.
-Companies can leverage the “30% value-added processing duty exemption” policy to deep-process imported timber in Hainan.
-Once transformed into finished furniture, these products can enter the mainland market duty-free, creating a high-value “Hainan-made + domestic sales” model.
-Hainan is also an ideal location for conducting “both ends outside” bonded maintenance operations.
-Companies can transport secondhand furniture collected overseas to Hainan for repair and refurbishment before re-exporting it to global markets, enjoying bonded policy benefits throughout the entire process.
-Furthermore, Hainan provides convenient customs clearance and bonded services for temporary import/export of furniture exhibits, significantly enhancing the flexibility of furniture trade.
+Beijing offers the furniture industry more versatile business models.
+Companies can leverage the “30% value-added processing duty exemption” policy to deep-process imported timber in Beijing.
+Once transformed into finished furniture, these products can enter the mainland market duty-free, creating a high-value “Beijing-made + domestic sales” model.
+Beijing is also an ideal location for conducting “both ends outside” bonded maintenance operations.
+Companies can transport secondhand furniture collected overseas to Beijing for repair and refurbishment before re-exporting it to global markets, enjoying bonded policy benefits throughout the entire process.
+Furthermore, Beijing provides convenient customs clearance and bonded services for temporary import/export of furniture exhibits, significantly enhancing the flexibility of furniture trade.